 (2) Subject to subregulation (3) an authorisation under subregulation (1) is valid for a period of 12 months from the date of its issue or such earlier date (if any) as is specified.

-(3) The Commissioner of Health may at any time revoke an authorisation or if the period has not expired vary the period for which the authorisation is valid.
+(3) The CEO may at any time revoke an authorisation or if the period has not expired vary the period for which the authorisation is valid.

 (4) A medical practitioner shall not write, issue or authorise a prescription or document prescribing the use, sale or supply of methadone or buprenorphine or supply methadone or buprenorphine contrary to such conditions and restrictions as are specified.